 Val Canale Slovenian

-The local varieties of the Val Canale, from the point of view of Slovenian dialectology, belong to the Carinthian dialects (koroško narečje, cf. SLA, pp. 11-14), more specifically to the Gail Valley dialects in the west and the Carniolan dialects in the east.
+The local varieties of the Val Canale, from the point of view of Slovenian dialectology, belong to the Carinthian dialects (koroško narečje, cf. SLA, pp. 11-14), more specifically to the Slovenian Gail Valley dialects (ziljsko narečje) which are also present in the adjacent Austrian and Slovenian territories.
+For a compact description of the linguistic features of the Slovenian Gail Valley dialects see Šekli (2024, p.
+223-225).
 During the era of communism in Yugoslavia, the residents of the Val Canale did not identify with Slovenia, but developed a “diffused ethnicity” (Hasenauer et al. 2020, p.
 37), which is perhaps best expressed in their self-designation po našem, which roughly means ‘in our own way’ and closely resembles self-designations in other linguistic islands, such as as be biar ‘like us”’ of the Cimbrians.
+However, differently from the situation in the Resia Valley, standard Slovenian always had some functional domains, for example in the media and, since recently, also in the public school (see Šekli 2024, p.
+227).

 References